 For the defense, apportionment should be considered where it can result in a lower wage (and lower benefit rate), where a statute of limitation defense becomes available, and where this is successive or prior coverage to which liability can be ascribed.

 Concurrent and Successive Disabilities

 For distinct injuries which occurred at the same time, with one causing a greater disability, apportionment of both temporary and permanent disability awards is allowed.
-For sucessive injuries, in which there are sperate and distinct injuries with separate periods of disability, permanency is apportioned between the injuries.
-Temporary disability is not, presumably because the lost time for each sucessive loss was compensated in accordance with the employer/carrier liable at the time of each sucessive loss.
+For successive injuries, in which there are separate and distinct injuries with separate periods of disability, permanency is apportioned between the injuries.
+Temporary disability is not, presumably because the lost time for each successive loss was compensated in accordance with the employer/carrier liable at the time of each successive loss.

 Occupational Diseases and Accidents Treated Differently

 Occupational diseases and accidental injury losses are treated differently for apportionment under the Workers’ Compensation Law.